AI UX Design: Non-Traditional UX design process for AI products

 AI assistant app designed before it was cool

-At this stage, we focus on making sure that users feel comfortable, safe, and confident in using AI within our products.
-Our goal is to maximize the usability and usefulness of artificial intelligence for our users.
-Here are some common challenges we address in our products, along with specific examples of how we resolve them:
+At this stage, we prioritize ensuring that users feel comfortable, safe, and confident when interacting with AI within our products.
+Our aim is to maximize the usability and value of artificial intelligence for our users.
+Here are some common challenges we tackle, along with examples of how we address them:

 • How can we communicate the model’s level of confidence?